psaratchandra/node-DBs/README.md

-# cloudboost-task
+# Node.js and DBs
-NodeJS task for CloudBoost.io
-Task to create two APIs and use them for data operations on ElasticSearch and Redis
+NodeJS server with two APIs and use them for data operations on ElasticSearch and Redis

 ## API 1 '/index'
 ### POST